jamesob/jamesob.github.io/resume/index.md

 - I'm a generalist engineer with a bent towards backend and [DevOps](https://twitter.com/devops_borat/status/41587168870797312).
-- I like long walks by the beach, Python, candlelit dinners, monitoring, React, "permissionless innovation," AWS, and working in Linux.
+- I like long walks by the beach, Python, candlelit dinners, monitoring, React, "permissionless innovation," AWS, vim, and working in Linux.

 ## Notable opensource contributions